rillki/otherDprojects/extension-er/README.md

 4. etc...

 ### Download (mac os, windows 10, linux - soon)
-If your would like to download a precompiled version, email me to rillk500@gmail.com, and I will send the download link.
+If you would like to download a precompiled version, email me(rillk500@gmail.com), and I will send the download link to you.

 ### How to install it?
 1. Clone the folder